ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 #### Context

 Sometimes it is important to understand the underlying context.
-I personally often pull PRs and check how changes sit in the overall surroundings and files/structure.
+Often it's a good practice to pull code changes and check how they sit in the overall surroundings and files/structure.

-### Navigating a PR
+### Navigating a code change request

-We should always start with the main part of the PR, the one that does the heavy lifting.
+We should always start with the main part of the code change request, the one that does the heavy lifting.
 This will give us a better context later when we start reviewing supporting and secondary changes.

 If we see issues with the main part we should stop and send our comments immediately to the author.
-In fact, reviewing the rest of the PR might be a waste of time, because if the design problems are significant enough, a lot of the other code under review is going to disappear and not matter anyway.
-This will also give an opportunity for engineers to start on any major re-work of the PR as soon as possible.
+In fact, reviewing the rest of the request might be a waste of time, because if the design problems are significant enough, a lot of the other code under review is going to disappear and not matter anyway.
+This will also give an opportunity for engineers to start on any major re-work of the code change as soon as possible.

 ### Speed of the code review